 What to Know About Form 29B?

 - All companies that fall under the purview of Section 115JB have to file a Form 29B report.
-The company must hire a professional chartered accountant to fill and submit this form to the Income Tax department.
+The company must hire a professional chartered accountant to fill and submit this form to the Income Tax department

 - Form 29B is a document that helps certify that the company’s book profits are following Section 115JB.
-The description must be submitted or reported electronically before the company files the rest of its IT returns.
+The description must be submitted or reported electronically before the company files the rest of its IT returns

 - Companies must submit Form 29B in a format prescribed by the government.
 Hence, it is advisable to take professional help for the same to avoid errors and penalties at later stages.
 Service providers such as Vakilsearch can help companies file their returns on time.
-They prevent them from being liable to pay fines and penalties.
+They prevent them from being liable to pay fines and penalties

 - Form 29B must contain details regarding the name, address, nature, and PAN of the company.
 Additionally, the document must also mention the assessment year of filing and the amount of book profit declared by the company.

-What Is MAT credit?
+What Is MAT Credit?

 As per Section 115JB, all companies need to pay the minimum alternate tax and they can avail of MAT credit on the tax paid.
-As a result, the MAT amount paid in one year can serve as credit in the subsequent years.
+As a result, the MAT amount paid in one year can serve as credit in subsequent years.
 However, there could be a difference in the amount paid under MAT.
 And the company’s tax liability under regular taxation norms.
 In such cases, the excess MAT amount paid becomes MAT credit, which companies can carry forward for up to 15 financial years.

-Let us take a look at an example to understand this process better.
-Imagine your company paid MAT in excess of ₹2 lakhs in one year.
+for instance Imagine your company paid MAT in excess of ₹2 lakhs in one year.
 In the second year, you had to pay MAT in excess of ₹1 lakh.
 In the third year, the excess tax paid by you amounted to ₹4 lakhs.
 Hence, by the end of four years, the company has accumulated a total MAT credit of ₹7 lakhs.
 Imagine that, in the fourth year, the company pays ₹5 lakhs as MAT, wherein the tax liability was ₹9 lakhs.

 Why File Form 29B

 Companies must calculate the tax due under MAT and as per standard tax laws and pay the larger amount as their tax liability.
 If the MAT amount is comparatively higher, then the company must pay the MAT liability is calculated based on their book profits.
 Form 29B is the document that specifies the company’s book profits and hence is an integral part of staying tax compliant.
 Additionally, Form 29B is a critical report that helps companies claim MAT credit.
-Hence filing Form 29B is mandatory as per the IT Act.
+Hence filing 80 DDB is mandatory as per the IT Act.
 It is beneficial for the companies as it helps them claim the MAT credit they are due.

 How We Can Help